This article shares how to handle rude people.

 Escalating against subtle rudeness is difficult and socially risky for one main reason: since their move is subtle, an escalation puts the burden all of you.

-You become the one who has to “prove him” wrong and you are the one who is expanding more effort.
+You become the one who has to “prove him” wrong and you are the one who is expending more effort.

-In Social Power I explain that the person who expands more effort is also the one who is more often socially weaker.
+In Power University, I explain that the person who expends more effort is also the one who is more often socially weaker.